Justice Against Sponsors of Terrorism Act: Legislative background

+In 2016, following a bipartisan initiative to amend the Foreign Sovereign Immunities Act and the ATA, Congress adopted JASTA.
 The lead sponsors of the legislation in the United States Senate were John Cornyn, Republican of Texas, and Chuck Schumer, Democrat of New York.
 The bill was originally introduced in December 2009, and was last reintroduced to the Senate on September 16, 2015, and passed by the Senate on May 17, 2016, by a voice vote.
 In the House of Representatives, the bill's lead sponsors were Representative Peter T. King, Republican of New York, and Representative Jerrold Nadler, Democrat of New York; the legislation had more than 50 cosponsors.